 Cycle Parking – HCC Highways / TRDC

-Prior to the first commencement of the development hereby permitted, a scheme for the parking of cycles (including Beryl bike on-site station) including details of the design, level and siting shall be submitted to and approved in writing by the Local Planning Authority.
+Prior to the first commencement of the development hereby permitted (in conjunction with reserved matters?), a scheme for the parking of cycles (including Beryl bike on-site station) including details of the design, level and siting shall be submitted to and approved in writing by the Local Planning Authority.
 The approved scheme shall be fully implemented before the development is first occupied, or brought into use, and thereafter retained for this purpose.

 Reason: This is a pre-commencement condition to ensure the provision of cycle parking that meets the needs of occupiers of the proposed development and in the interests of encouraging the use of sustainable modes in accordance with the NPPF (2024) and Policy CP10 of the Core Strategy (adopted October 2011).